Months of QA, completed in hours with OwlityAI.

 Follow the checklist:

-• AI generates test cases from code or usage logs.
+• AI for functional testing generates test cases from code or usage logs.

 • The tool updates broken locators without testers’ intervention.